 The collections of the R. Tait McKenzie and James Naismith Museum at the Mill of Kintail Conservation Area do not meet the core mandate of CAs and will likely no longer qualify for Municipal Levy funding when new regulations take effect, expected in 2021.
 The SAC, consisting of representatives from the museum, municipal, nonprofit and community organization sectors, was tasked by the Board in fall 2019 to review, comment and advise on options with respect to the future of the Museum.

-MVCA will host a virtual public information session on Thursday, April 29 at 7:00 PM at which a presentation by staff will be followed by a Q&A session.
-The community is invited to provide input until May 7, 2021.
-MVCA staff will review comments, complete a feasibility analysis, and present their findings and recommendations to the Board of Directors at a meeting later this spring.
+MVCA hosted a virtual public information session on Thursday, April 29 at 7:00 PM at which a presentation by staff was followed by a Q&A session.

-For more information and to register for the public information session, visit www.mvc.on.ca/museum.
+For more information or to view the public information session visit www.mvc.on.ca/museum.

 MVCA was established in 1968 by area municipalities to protect and manage shared watershed resources for mutual benefit.
 Today, MVCA is governed by a Board consisting of 17 members appointed by area municipalities, and delivers services in accordance with the Conservation Authorities Act.
 For more information, visit www.mvc.on.ca and follow us on Twitter, Facebook and Instagram.